tonyarnold/symphony-ckeditor/README.markdown

 The editor comes with a built-in file browser which uses sections to get their files from.
 This works as follows:

- * Make sure you have a section for your downloads, with at least one field of the type 'File Upload'.
+ * Make sure you have created a section for your uploaded files ('Downloads' is a good name), with a 'File Upload' field attached;
- * Select this section (and perhaps some more) in your preferences panel to be available for CKEditor.
+ * Select the new section in your preferences panel to be available for CKEditor.
  * Now if you use the 'browse server'-button in CKEditor, you can select your section and the specific entry/file to insert in your text.
 You can also add new entries with the file manager on the fly!